memecoder12345678/Zerionyx/README.md

 ## Overview

 **Zerionyx** is an educational programming language built in Python, designed for **learning** and **lightweight task automation**.
-Designed to be minimal yet powerful — **Zerionyx bridges the gap between learning and real-world scripting.**
+Designed to be minimal yet powerful &mdash; **Zerionyx bridges the gap between learning and real-world scripting.**

 It offers: